Here Are The 26 Best Quality RV Brands You Need To Know About

 This shape makes for an aerodynamic trailer with a very distinctive look.

-While there are a rather large number of teardrop trailer manufacturers out there, very few of these manufacturers offer a trailer that is little more than a bed on wheels.
+While there are a rather large number of teardrop manufacturers out there, very few of these manufacturers offer a trailer that is little more than a bed on wheels.

-This means in addition to a bed, the trailer will have full kitchen facilities and a bathroom with indoor shower.
+This means in addition to an RV mattress, the trailer will have full kitchen facilities and a bathroom with indoor shower.

 The following are the best teardrop trailer manufacturers, in no particular order: